tweedge/springcore-0day-en/README.md

 **Please note that this is a different issue than CVE-2022-22963!**

 * CVE-2022-22963 is a local resource exposure bug in Spring Cloud Functions.
 It has a medium CVSS score (5.4) and has a patch available.
-* This vulnerability leads to RCE in SpringBeans applications under nondefault circumstances.
+* This vulnerability leads to RCE in Spring Core applications under nondefault circumstances.
 It does not have a CVE number assigned, does not yet have a CVSS score, and does not (yet) have a patch available.

 **Major cybersecurity news outlets, including ThreatPost, have gotten this fact wrong - and this is compounding confusion and making triage much more difficult.**